nortal/araneaframework/Readme.txt

 Release contents:
  * "src" contains the Java source files for the framework
- * "etc" contains the accompanying configuration files
+ * "etc" contains the accompanying configuration files and web scripts
  * "tests" contains the unit tests of the framework
  * "template" template library for the examples
  * "examples" examples of using the framework